vinodkd/guts/journal.md

 also was thinking of restructuring the size chapter to begin with the equation `programs = algorithms + data structures` so that it sets the stage for the discourse on both programs and data.

+**Dec-18-2013 17:07 :** Back to guts after a hiatus of 2 exactly months.
+This time was spent spinning out jmx.js - which was supposed to be a simple "weekend project".
+Ha!